anicolaspp/spark-workshop/Second Part.md

 ### Map

-*map* is a functional transformation.
+*map* is a functional transformater.

 ```
 def map[A, B, M[_]](ma: M[A], f: A => B): M[B]